sergiokopplin/indigo/_posts/2020-10-07-introduction-to-criu-and-live-migration.markdown

 pid namespace (and mount namespace — see [https://criu.org/CR_in_namespace](https://criu.org/CR_in_namespace)).

-There a few caveats to this approach, the main ones being it too slow due to multiple syscalls required for each such clone, and that it is open to race conditions.
+There are a few caveats to this approach, the main ones being it too slow due to multiple syscalls required for each such clone, and that it is open to race conditions.